Ishq Hai

 Ishq Hai is a Pakistani television series directed by Aabis Raza and produced by Fahad Mustafa and Ali Kazmi under the banner Big Bang Entertainment.
 The series features Danish Taimoor and Minal Khan in leading roles while Saba Faisal, Babar Ali, Hammad Shoaib and Mahenur Haider in supporting cast.

-The series was highly rated and received negative reviews.

 Synopsis

 Isra and Shahzaib are in love with each other and want to marry.
-However, Shahzaib's mother is against the affair as she wants to marry Shahzaib to her niece.
+However, Shahzaib's mother opposes the idea as she wants to marry Shahzaib to her niece.
 On the other hand, Isra also faces the same problem from her elders.
-Her brother is against the girl's will about marriage and her father one day decides her marriage with a guy played by Hammad Shoaib.
-On the wedding day, Shahzaib kidnaps Isra and threatens her with suicide, out of necessity Isra agrees and both become husband and wife.
-On the other side, all at Isra's home assume that Isra has eloped from marriage by her own will.
+Her brother is against her marrying Shahzaib and her father one day finalizes her marriage with a guy played by Hammad Shoaib.
+On the wedding day, Shahzaib kidnaps Isra and threatens her with suicide.
+Out of necessity Isra agrees and both become husband and wife.
+On the other side, all at Isra's home assume that it was Isra who had eloped from her home by her own will.